 - Tobacco prevention funding has been cut from $12.8 million to $4 million.
 That’s wrong!

-- Remove the casino exemption from the Smoke Free Air Act
+- Remove the casino exemption and add e-cigarettes and all vapor products to the Smoke Free Air Act

 - Iowa’s 9,200 casino workers deserve the right to breathe smoke-free air.